 An original 1300 Deluxe, circa 1966.

-West German regeneration.
+From 1948, Volkswagen became a very important element, symbolically and economically, of West German regeneration.
 Heinrich Nordhoff (1899–1968), a former senior manager at Opel who had overseen civilian and military vehicle production in the 1930s and 1940s, was recruited to run the factory in 1948.
 In 1949 Hirst left the company, now re-formed as a trust controlled by the West German government.
 Apart from the introduction of the Type 2 commercial vehicle (van, pickup and camper) and the Karmann Ghia sports car, Nordhoff pursued the one-model policy until shortly before his death in 1968.

-United States in 1949.
+Volkswagens were first exhibited and sold in the United States in 1949.
 It only sold two units in America that first year.
 On its entry to the U.S. market, the VW was briefly sold as a "Victory Wagon".
 Volkswagen of America was formed in April 1955 to standardize sales and service in the U.S. Production of the Type 1 Volkswagen Beetle (German: "Käfer"; US: "Bug"; Mexican: "Vocho"; "Vochito"; French: "Coccinelle"; Portuguese: "Carocha"; Brazilian: "Fusca"; Colombian and Venezuelan: "Escarabajo"; Danish: "Boble Folkevogn"; Polish: "Garbus"; Serbian/Croatian: "Buba"; Swedish: "Bubbla Folka": Dutch: "Kever"; Finnish: "Kupla"; Indonesian:"Kodok") increased dramatically over the years, the total reaching one million in 1954.

 Sales soared -- due in part to the famous advertising campaigns by New York advertising agency, Doyle, Dane and Bernbach.
 Lead by art director Helmut Krone and copywriters Bob Levinson and Julian Koenig, Volkswagen ads became as popular as the car, using crisp layouts and witty copy to lure the younger, sophisticated consumers with whom the car became associated.
 Despite the fact it was almost universally known as the Beetle, it was never officially labeled as such, instead referred to as the Type 1.
-The first reference to the name Beetle occurred in U.S. advertising in 1968, but not until 1998 and the
+The first reference to the name Beetle occurred in U.S. advertising in 1968, but not until 1998 and the Golf-based New Beetle would the name be adopted by Wolfsburg.

-1960s and early 1970s, although the car was becoming outdated, American exports, innovative advertising and a growing reputation for reliability helped production figures to surpass the levels of the previous record holder, the Ford Model T. By 1973 total production was over 16 million.
+During the 1960s and early 1970s, although the car was becoming outdated, American exports, innovative advertising and a growing reputation for reliability helped production figures to surpass the levels of the previous record holder, the Ford Model T. By 1973 total production was over 16 million.

 An original and unmodified 1963 VW Notchback.

-1967 with the introduction of several Type 3 models, which were essentially body style variations (Fastback, Notchback, Squareback) based on Type 1 mechanical underpinnings, and again in 1969 with the relatively unpopular Type 4 (also known as the 411 and 412) models, which differed substantially from previous models with the notable introduction of unibody construction, a fully automatic transmission, electronic fuel injection, and a sturdier powerplant.
+VW expanded their product line in 1967 with the introduction of several Type 3 models, which were essentially body style variations (Fastback, Notchback, Squareback) based on Type 1 mechanical underpinnings, and again in 1969 with the relatively unpopular Type 4 (also known as the 411 and 412) models, which differed substantially from previous models with the notable introduction of unibody construction, a fully automatic transmission, electronic fuel injection, and a sturdier powerplant.
 Volkswagen added a "Super Beetle" (the Type 113) to its lineup in 1971.
 The Type 113 differed from the standard Beetle in its use of McPherson strut front suspension instead of torsion bars.
 The McPherson suspension added valuable trunk space and widened the front end.
 Despite the Super Beetle's popularity with Volkswagen customers, purists preferred the standard Beetle with its less pronounced nose and its original torsion bar suspension.
 In 1973, Volkswagen introduced the military-themed Thing (Type 181) in America, recalling the wartime Type 81.
 The military version was produced for the NATO-era German army (Bundeswehr) during the cold war years of 1970 to 1979.
 The US Thing version only lasted two years, 1973 and 1974, due at least in part to Ralph Nader's automobile safety campaigns.

 1974: From Beetle to Rabbit